aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 -> **NOTE:** This parameter takes effect only when you create an ApsaraDB RDS for PostgreSQL instance.
 For more information, see [Introduction to Babelfish](https://www.alibabacloud.com/help/en/apsaradb-for-rds/latest/babelfish-for-pg).
 * `vpc_id` - (Optional, ForceNew, Available in v1.185.0+) The VPC ID of the instance.

+-> **NOTE:** This parameter applies only to ApsaraDB RDS for MySQL instances.
+For more information about Upgrade the major engine version of an ApsaraDB RDS for MySQL instance, see [Upgrade the major engine version of an RDS instance in the ApsaraDB RDS console](https://www.alibabacloud.com/help/en/apsaradb-for-rds/latest/upgrade-the-major-engine-version-of-an-apsaradb-rds-for-mysql-instance-1).
+* `effective_time` - (Optional, Available in 1.191.0+) The method to update the engine version.
+Default value: Immediate.
+Valid values:
+  - Immediate: The change immediately takes effect.
+  - MaintainTime: The change takes effect during the specified maintenance window.
+For more information, see ModifyDBInstanceMaintainTime.

 #### Block pg_hba_conf